ibm-cloud-docs/BlockStorage/expandable_block_storage.md

 4. Review your selection and the new pricing.
 5. Click the **I have read the Master Service Agreement...** check box and click **Place Order**.
 6. Your new storage allocation is available in a few minutes.

+For more information about expanding the filesystem (and partitions, if any) on the volume to use the new space, check your OS documentation.
+{:tip}